 One study found that eating raw almonds, dark chocolate and cocoa may help reduce the risk of coronary disease.
 The study in the Journal of American Heart Association found that this combination helped reduce low-density lipoproteins (LDL) — also known as “bad cholesterol” — due to the role they play in clogging arteries.

 Other studies show that dark chocolate can help in:

 - Making platelets in the blood less sticky and able to create clots, which can cause heart attack or stroke

 - Processing nitric oxide, which helps improve blood flow throughout the body, including the brain

 - Lowering the risk of insulin resistance, which reduces the risk of diabetes

 - Controlling chronic inflammation, which can lead to heart disease.

-Before you stock up on chocolate bars, remember that only dark chocolate has been found to be beneficial.
-Dark chocolate has the highest amount of cocoa flavanols.
+Before stocking up on chocolate bars, remember that only dark chocolate has been found to be beneficial and that is largely due to its high levels of cocoa flavanols.